Why 6J Often Trends During Asian Session Overlaps

 The Bank of Japan and Japan’s Ministry of Finance communicate, intervene, and adjust policy expectations during Tokyo hours.
 That makes the overlap the “flashpoint window” for yen volatility.

-This ties directly into what you wrote in your BOJ reaction article.
+This ties directly into the BOJ reaction article.

 Lower Competition From Western Market Noise